HarivanshL/Final-Grade-Calculator/README.md

 # Final-Grade-Calculator
-Designed using Flask
+Program designed using Flask and calculates the grade you need on your final to achieve the desired class percentage
-Calculates the grade you need on your final to achieve the desired class percentage
+---
 ## Running the application

 Must have python installed (visit [python](https://www.python.org/downloads/))